sromanowski12/Final-Project/README.md

 - when player(s) pass the starting tile (Tile 0), a new semester begins, and they receive $200 added to their tuition

 ## Game Scenes
+### Start Scene -
+The start scene is the first scene displayed and it includes a button to start a new game.
+- *Represents the beginning of college*
+### Board Game Scene -

+### End Scene -
+The end scene is the last scene displayed and it includes a button to start a new game.
+- *Represents graduating college*

+---

 ## Finite State Machine (FSM)
 ### Machine States